Ask the Doctor

 Questions about kidney disease?
 Risk factors?
 Signs and symptoms?
 Are you concerned about yourself, a friend or family member?
 Ask Dr. Spry.

 Healthy kidneys clean your blood and remove extra fluid in the form of urine.
 They also make substances that keep your body healthy.
 Dialysis replaces some of these functions when your kidneys no longer work.
 There are two different types of dialysis - hemodialysis and peritoneal dialysis.
-This brochure is about hemodialysis.
-For more information on peritoneal dialysis, see the National Kidney Foundation's brochure Peritoneal Dialysis.
+The following is about hemodialysis.
+For more information on peritoneal dialysis, click here.

 You need dialysis if your kidneys no longer remove enough wastes and fluid from your blood to keep you healthy.
 This usually happens when you have only 10 to 15 percent of your kidney function left.
 You may have symptoms such as nausea, vomiting, swelling and fatigue.
 However, even if you don't have these symptoms yet, you can still have a high level of wastes in your blood that may be toxic to your body.
 Your doctor is the best person to tell you when you should start dialysis.